 - Determine how often scans will be performed and allotted remediation times.

 - Define access-control policy for all devices connected to company networks.

 - Outline the consequences of noncompliance with vulnerability management policy.

 Vulnerability Management Solutions

 There are many commercially available vulnerability management solutions.
-These offerings range from automated vulnerability management systems to vulnerability management tools that require implementation by the organization.
+These offerings range from automated vulnerability management systems to vulnerability scanning tools that require implementation by the organization.
 Vulnerability management solutions often include features such as policy management, application scanning/testing, vulnerability remediation, network and vulnerability monitoring, and reporting (vulnerabilities, compliance issues, etc).
 Effective solutions should offer scalability and ease of implementation/integration.
 It is also important that vulnerability management solutions provide tracking and metrics for measuring success.

 Combining Threat and Vulnerability Management

 The effectiveness of vulnerability management depends on the organization’s ability to keep up with current security threats and trends.
 Today’s application security threatscape is constantly evolving and, as a result, organizations need to be proactive in their threat and vulnerability management efforts.
 Most vulnerability management tools or systems will provide updates as new threats emerge, but organizations should still engage in threat research and analysis on a regular basis.

 A comprehensive organizational cybersecurity program requires that enterprises engage in both application and network vulnerability management.
 While application vulnerability management protects the “front door” to a company’s data, network vulnerability management protects the “back door.”
 Both must be secured for an enterprise to adequately protect its critical data.
 Organizational security teams must integrate their network security vulnerability management efforts with their application security efforts to ensure that new threats are protected across both layers.